besartelezi/how-to-write-readmes/README.md

 And I can say with absolute certainty that if I didn't do the research at the very start I would've not been able to finish this assignment in time.
 Having everything written down, as clear as possible, in my own words, made me understand the game 100%.
 Once I know the rules of the game, I also know how to program those rules.
-Like I mentioned earlier, most of the work for a project is done in the planning, and that's done in the README!
+Most of the work for a project is done in the planning, and that's done in the README!

 ## Lesson 5: Significance of To-Do's
 To-Do lists are the bread and butter of my READMES.